JohnGarbutt/eiffel-ohpc/README.md

   ansible-galaxy install -r requirements.yml # creates /home/centos/.ansible/roles/
   ```

-- Install terraform on $PATH (NB we need to be able to find this without a shell, so put it in /bin rather than adding it to ~/bin or modifying .bashrc etc):
+- Install terraform on $PATH (NB the autoscaling scripts need to be able to run this without a shell, so put it in /bin rather than adding it to ~/bin or modifying .bashrc etc):

   ```shell
   cd